-Disappointment: Mothers' Experiences of The Child Support System.
+Abolish the Maintenance Income Test.
+A threshold that reduces family payments and rent assistance based upon actual or assumed low levels of child support which occurs at a harsh and low level of \$1,752.00 p/a.
+Abolish the Maintenance Income Test.
+It remains our preference for a complete decoupling as recommended in the Debts and Disappointment: Mothers' Experiences of The Child Support System.
 The current system compels women to uphold the requirement and systemic burden of the child support scheme even if it fails in its purpose to transfer child support.
-Failure to take out a child support agreement results in reduced Family Tax Benefit (A).
+Failure to take out a child support agreement results in reduced Family Tax Benefits (A).
 Moreover, the current system reduces Family Tax Benefit (A) and Rental Assistance even if child support is partially or not received.
-Automatic reductions based upon the assumed transfer of child support.
+Automatic reductions are based upon the assumed transfer of child support.

-An immediate first step would be to equivalise the levels received from paid work and from child support (unpaid work).
+An immediate first step would be to equivalise the levels received from paid work and child support (unpaid work).
 Currently, paid work does not affect social security until \$58,108 whilst the receipt of child support reduces the Family Tax Benefit (A) and Rent Assistance at the low threshold amount of \$1,752.00.